 After any hunt, you'll more than likely want to share the story and photos that recount the memories you have made in the field.
 If you have been fortunate to have found success, you'll also probably be eager to share the bounty of your harvest with friends and family.
 And, we have you covered on both.

 In sharing photos and your story, it is good to remember that less than 10 percent of the population is made up of hunters.
 Ensuring you convey respect for your animal is a must.
 Make sure to share all aspects of the hunt, from early season preparation, all the way to the harvest.
 If sharing a photo of you and your turkey, take a moment to present the animal in the best possible light, cleaning up unnecessary blood and straightening any ruffled feathers.
 Also take a minute to carefully choose your words before posting your story to social social.
 You may only get one chance to make a good impression with a nonhunter.
 For more tips on how to best present your story, check out these social media guidelines.

 Making the decision to field dress your bird starts before your hunt.
 You will need to make sure you take a sharp knife to do the job quickly and efficiently.
 There are several ways hunters prepare their birds for cooking.
 Whether you decide to pluck or skin it, you will find many recipes for taking your bird from the woods to the table.
-Many hunters make jalapeno poppers or deep fried nuggets out of their wild turkey meat.
+Many hunters make beer battered poppers or deep fried nuggets out of their wild turkey meat.
 These recipes are extremely easy to prepare and also quite tasty.
-There are countless other recipes for the adventurous at home cooks in our After the Hunt section of the website.
+There are countless other recipes for the adventurous at home cooks in our wild game cuisine section of the lifestyle hub.